spryker/spryker-docs/docs/ca/dev/environments-overview.md

 ### Staging (STAGE)

-This environment is a non-production environment that is usually used to host a snapshot of the Dev environment, or a stable version of your code that is deployed to production eventually.
-You can use your staging environment to do testing to see how your code behaves in a production environment.
+This environment is a non-production environment that is usually used to host a snapshot of the DEV environment, or a stable version of your code that is deployed to production eventually.
+You can use your STAGE environment to test how your code behaves in a production environment.
 However, staging is not of the same size as production, and a subset of data and expected traffic must be considered while running tests.
 This environment is regularly used for demos.
-The staging environment provides limited autoscaling capabilities and can only be scaled up upon request.
+The staging environment provides limited autoscaling capabilities and can only be scaled up on request.

-## Production-Like (PROD-LIKE)
+## Production-like (PROD-LIKE)

 This environment is set up exactly like a PROD environment.
 It's designed to carry out temporary load testing and related activities in an environment similar to PROD.
 This makes deployments to PROD more predictable and prevents issues.
 PROD-LIKE behaves exactly like PROD, but it's only available for a short time period to perform the necessary tests.

 ## Production (PROD)

-Your production environment must host the code that the end-user gets to interact with directly.
-The code must already be tested on the staging environment for stability and performance.
-In a PROD Environment, the application will be automatically scaled to handle the load on the infrastructure generated by incoming requests.
+Your production environment hosts the code that the end-user gets to interact with directly.
+The code must already be tested on the STAGE environment for stability and performance.
+In a PROD Environment, the application is automatically scaled to handle the load on the infrastructure generated by incoming requests.

-{% info_block infoBox "Note" %}
+{% info_block infoBox "Making changes on PROD" %}

-Do not make changes to the production environments directly unless they have been verified on your staging and dev environments first.
-We highly recommend testing every data load and import, as well as any integrations on your staging environment.
+Before you deploy to PROD, make sure the changes were deployed and tested in your DEV and STAGE environments.
+We highly recommend testing every data load and import, as well as any integrations on your STAGE.

 {% endinfo_block %}

 ## Next step

 [Accessing AWS Management Console](/docs/ca/dev/access/access-the-aws-management-console.html)